weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 ![img1](/img/triangle_graph.png)

-We can also take a look at what the PFNet looks like if we do the same thing via JPathfinder software.
-You can find that the graph is consistent.
+We can also take a look at what the PFNet looks like if we do the same thing via the JPathfinder software.
+We can find that the graph is the same.

 ![img1](/img/triangle_pfnet.png)

-### Load a matrix via codes
+### 2.1.4 Load a matrix via code
 It is possible, but I do not recommend it unless you want to debug or test something.

-### Load a text from a file
+### 2.1.5 Load a text from a file

-If you have a file like this, you can load it via the function `text2graph`.
-Here we use a document derived from the PISA reading test, the title of this document is *Collecting Nectar*.
+For example, we have a document derived from the PISA reading test, the title of this document is *Collecting Nectar*.
+We can load it via the function `text2graph`.

 ![img1](/img/bee_text.png)

-To do so, you need to provide the key terms in the text by defining a list object in Python (see `key_terms` below).
-Here are the codes.
+To do so, we need to provide the key terms in the text by defining a list object in Python (see `key_terms` below).

 ```
 key_terms = ['beeswax', 'sun', 'nectar', 'house bees', 'water', 'distance',
             'hive', 'shake', 'honey', 'abdomen', 'figure 8', 'minerals',
             'bees', 'evaporation', 'dry', 'fruit trees']

-my_data = cookiemilk.text2graph(text='bee_text.txt', key_terms=key_terms, as_lower=True)
+my_data = cookiemilk.text2graph(data='bee_text.txt', key_terms=key_terms, as_lower=True)
 ```

-**NOTE: if the text is written in English, I strongly recommend you to provide terms in lower case and set the argument `as_lower=True`.** When the argument `as_lower=True` (the default setting), it will convert all of the words in the text to lowercase, so that all key terms can be identified correctly.
-But, if there are key terms in upper case (e.g., abbreviations like 'GPS') and all of the corresponding terms in the text are also written in upper case, you can consider setting the argument `as_lower=False`.
+**NOTE: if the text is written in English, I strongly recommend you to provide terms in lowercase and set the argument `as_lower=True`.** When the argument `as_lower=True` (the default setting), it will convert all of the words in the text to lowercase, so that all key terms can be identified correctly.

 **NOTE: if there are synonyms in the text, try to use the argument `synonym` in the function `text2graph`.** You can find more details about it on the page of this function.

+**NOTE: You need to place the smaller words at the end of the key-term list if there are some bigger key-terms containing smaller ones.** For example, a text includes three key-terms called "the great waterfall", "waterfall" and "water".
+In this case, the term "waterfall" contains all the five characters in the term "water", and the term "the great waterfall" contains characters in "waterfall" and "water", so we need to define the key-term list like `ket_term = ["the great waterfall", "waterfall", "water"]`, which enables the bigger words being identified before the smaller ones (e.g., the string "the great waterfall" would not be identified as the term "water").

-### Load a text via codes
+### 2.1.6 Load a text via code

 We can also load this text from a string object in Python directly.

 ```
 text = 'Bees make honey to survive.
 It is their only essential food.
 If there are 60,000 bees in a hive about one ' \
        'third of them will be involved in gathering nectar which is then made into honey by the house bees.
 A small ' \